juancarlospaco/plz/README.md

 Virtualenv is not Versioned.
 Virtualenv is not really Reproducible, a Virtualenv on Linux may work while it might fail on Mac.
 Virtualenv wont isolate anything at all about Python Native modules.
-Having any kind of custom install procedure for software on servers is just not a thing these days.
+Having any kind of custom install procedure for software on servers is just not a thing these days, even if we loved Virtualenv and hated Docker is just not a thing anymore.

 # API Bugs